 3.4 Sensor Communication

 Once power has been applied to the sensor, it is on.
-The sensor selects the appropriate serial communication (USB or RS232) on power- up based on which cable is connected.
-If the hardware drivers have been installed, communication can be established using the MIP $^{\text{TM}}$ Monitor software interface.
-GNSS lock is not required to establish sensor communication.
+If the hardware drivers have been installed, communication can be established using the MIPTM Monitor software interface.
+GPS lock is not required to establish sensor communication.